abhimanbhau/BrilliantSpy/README.md

 20. You can also process a video for motion[demonstration purposes]
 21. Intuitive UI
 22. Simple User Interface.
 Even a person having no computer experience can use it
 23. Get display of current motion level by a simple click.
-Useful while analysing different situations for possible motion thresholds
+Useful while analysing different situations for possible motion thresholds.
+24. File compression tool built-in.(Creates normal as well as protected archives)
-24. Many I forgot.....
+25. Many I forgot.....
 And More to come

 TO-DO
 1. Manageable maximum disk space usage